Payment Gateway

 How to use the payment page?

-Before using the payment gateway, be sure to write to our for initial integration.
+Before using the payment gateway, be sure to write to our sales teamarrow-up-right for initial integration.
 Then, with all the necessary data, you can start using the payment page.

 It is necessary to create a request to open a payment window so that the user can go to the payment gateway.
 As a client, you can choose different ways to use the A-pay payment window: